 Another example closer to the Trope Namer is the planet's mind worms, who can and will come rushing out in ridiculous numbers if you're harming the planet in any way, with more joining the fray for every one that dies until you get your stuff together and up your planet rating, go and clean the fungus they come from completely, or simply get your entire land eaten by them.
 It helps that their Mind Rape attacks bypass armor.

 The Brotherhood of Nod in Command & Conquer makes use of this at lower tech levels, able to produce huge numbers of cheap, expendable militia troops, as well as light, fast attack bikes, buggies, and tanks.
 However, while most soldiers fighting for Nod are poorly-trained, poorly-armed rabble, the other end of the spectrum is comprised of a much smaller group of super elites using technology that's often superior in many ways to that of GDI.
-If Nod has a single overarching approach to warfare it's not just zerging the enemy, it could probably best be described as sending favored sons to stab him in the back with a billion-dollar dagger made from alien technology while he's busy fending off the ragged but very fanatical mob in front of him.
+So the Zerg Rush is just the first part of Nod's one-two punch: wear down and distract the opponent with the Zerg Rush, then send the favored son in the back way to finish the job with mad skills and alien technology.

 The Scrin in Command & Conquer 3: Tiberium Wars can readily spam Disintegrators and buzzers while building an army of tripods in the background.
 And, since they're actually aliens, they are the real Zerg of this series.
 And let's not mention the mind-controlling cultists used by Traveler 59.